 Get your game face on by creating a Rubik’s Cube Costume

 We love this costume idea by Design Mom for one really BIG reason – it’s simple to make!
 All you need is a box, black spray paint, and some construction paper.
 After you spray paint the box black, cut nine squares of each Rubik’s cube color – red, yellow, green, white, and orange – and place them on the cube.
 You can mix up the colors to make it look like the game’s being played, or assign each side a color to make the cube “solved.”
 Pretty easy, right?

 The perfect couple’s costume - a Pair of Dice

-To make this fun costume, paint each box white, then cut out black dots from construction paper (hint: use the CD spindle again) and glue them on the box.
-We suggest using the numbers 5 and 6 for the front of the box since they take up the most white space.
-Now you’re “ready to roll!”
+To make this fun costume, paint each box white then cut out black dots from construction paper (hint: use the CD spindle to trace perfect circles) and glue them to the box.
+We suggest using the numbers 5 or 6 on the front of the box since they take up the most white space.
+Now you're "ready to roll!"

 What are your homemade Halloween costume ideas using a box?